cvxpy/cvxpy/doc/source/install/index.rst

 CVXPY's SCIP interface does not reliably recover dual variables for constraints.
 If you require dual variables for a continuous problem, you will need to use another solver.
 We welcome additional contributions to the SCIP interface, to recover dual variables for constraints in continuous problems.

-Install with SciPy/HiGHS support
+Install with SCIPY support
 -------------------------

-CVXPY supports the SciPy/HiGHS solver.
+CVXPY supports the SCIPY solver for LPs.
-This requires the SciPy package in Python which should already be installed as it is a requirement for CVXPY.
-SciPy's "interior-point" and "revised-simplex" implementations are written in python and are always available however the main advantage of this solver, is its ability to use the HiGHS LP solvers (which are written in C++) that comes bundled with SciPy version 1.6.1 and higher.
+This requires the `SciPy`_ package in Python which should already be installed as it is a requirement for CVXPY. `SciPy`_'s "interior-point" and "revised-simplex" implementations are written in python and are always available however the main advantage of this solver, is its ability to use the `HiGHS`_ LP solvers (which are written in C++) that comes bundled with `SciPy`_ version 1.6.1 and higher.

 .. _Anaconda: https://store.continuum.io/cshop/anaconda/